Nearly every day I read something that vilifies food.

 Food Extremes Cause Fear

-We live in a fear-based nutrition environment, and that’s partly why I am co-writing Fearless Feeding, to arm parents with nutrition knowledge and take the nonsense (and fear) out of feeding kids.
+We live in a fear-based nutrition environment, and that’s partly why I wrote Fearless Feeding, to arm parents with nutrition knowledge and take the nonsense (and fear) out of feeding kids.

 Fear produces negative feeding interactions between parents and their children.
 It undermines confident parenting and feeding, and interferes with common sense and good judgment, making feeding mistakes more likely.